lagom/lagom/docs/manual/scala/guide/broker/MessageBrokerTesting.md

 @[topic-test-consuming-from-a-topic](code/docs/scaladsl/mb/AnotherServiceSpec.scala)

-When testing a subscription it's possible the Service under test is also a producer itself.
-In those situations, the `Application` used for the unit tests must mix-in `LagomKafkaComponents` and just use `TestTopicComponents` instead.
+When testing a subscription it is possible the Service under test is also a producer itself.
+In those situations, the `Application` used for the unit tests must differ from the `Application` used for production.
+The `Application` used in unit tests must not mix-in `LagomKafkaComponents` and just use `TestTopicComponents` instead.